jigglyjams/juicebox-fee-discrepancy/README.md

 # Juicebox Fee Discrepancy
-* Juicebox JBX membership fees according to [docs.juicebox.money](https://docs.juicebox.money/dev/learn/overview/#jbx-membership-fee):
+* The intended behavior of Juicebox JBX membership fees according to [docs.juicebox.money](https://docs.juicebox.money/dev/learn/overview/#jbx-membership-fee):
     > All funds distributed by projects from their treasuries to destinations outside of the Juicebox ecosystem (i.e. distributions that do not go to other Juicebox treasuries) will incure a protocol fee

     > Any funds sent from one juicebox treasury to another via splits do not incur fees.